IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/column-hiding.md

 # {Platform} {ComponentTitle} Column Hiding

 <!-- Angular -->
-{ProductName} `{ComponentTitle}` provides an `ColumnActionsComponent` with an `ColumnHidingDirective` which allows users to perform column hiding directly through the user interface or by using the {Platform} component.
+{ProductName} `{ComponentName}` provides an `ColumnActionsComponent` with an `ColumnHidingDirective` which allows users to perform column hiding directly through the user interface or by using the {Platform} component.
 <!-- end: Angular -->

-The Ignite UI for {Platform} `{ComponentTitle}` has a built-in column hiding UI, which can be used through the `{ComponentTitle}`'s toolbar to change the visible state of the columns.
+The Ignite UI for {Platform} `{ComponentName}` has a built-in column hiding UI, which can be used through the `{ComponentName}`'s toolbar to change the visible state of the columns.
 In addition, developers can always define the column hiding UI as a separate component and place it anywhere they want on the page.

 ## {Platform} {ComponentTitle} Column Hiding Example